ggandor/leap.nvim/README.md

   there.
 No need to be bothered by remaining labels - those are guaranteed "safe" letters, and will disappear on the next keypress -, just continue editing.
 - Else: type the label character.
-If there are too many matches (more than ~50), you might need to switch to the desired group first, using `<space>` (step back with `<tab>`, if needed).
+If there are too many matches, you might need to switch to the desired group first, using `<space>` (step back with `<tab>`, if needed).
+Labels in the immediate next group are already visible, but highlighted differently than the active ones.

-Bigrams give you full coverage of the screen:
+Character pairs give you full coverage of the screen:

 - `s{char}<space>` jumps to a character before the end of the line.
 - `s<space><space>` jumps to any EOL position, including empty lines.

-At any stage, `<enter>` consistently jumps to the next available target:
+At any stage, `<enter>` consistently jumps to the next available target (`<tab>` steps back):

 - `s<enter>...` repeats the previous search.
 - `s{char}<enter>...` can be used as a multiline substitute for `fFtT` motions.